-\begin{enumerate}[1)] \item The fault frequency is based on the assumption that no sliding occurs between the rolling element and the bearing raceway, i.e., these rolling elements will only roll on the raceway.
+\begin{enumerate}[1)] \item The fault frequency is based on the assumption that no sliding occurs between the rolling element and the bearing raceway, \ie these rolling elements will only roll on the raceway.
 Under low load, this is rarely the case, as the rolling element often undergoes a combination of rolling and sliding movement if the load is insufficient to overcome the friction imposed by the lubricant.
-As a consequence, the calculated frequency may deviate from the real fault frequency and make this manually determined feature less informative of a bearing defect. \item In all bearing applications and machines, the observed vibration signature will be a sum of contributions from mechanical components in the system; bearing defects, bearing looseness, misalignment of shafts from e.g. motor to gearbox, imbalance in rotating parts, gear-teeth meshing are examples of this.
-These contributions will interact, and the resultant characteristic frequencies can add or subtract, with a magnitude determined by the sensor location and how mobile each component is, obfuscating the informative frequencies. \item Bearing preload and clearance will affect the eigenfrequencies of the rolling elements and as a result lead to changes in magnitude and a shift in the frequency bands that are excited during the overroling of infant bearing defects.
-Furthermore, changes in temperature can also lead to thermal expansion that affects the contact angle between the roller and the raceway, leading to volatile bearing frequencies. \item Additional factors, such as the quality of lubrication, the roughness of the rolling element surface, and changes in surface conformance, do not manifest themselves as a characteristic cyclic frequency, which makes them very difficult to detect with traditional model-based spectral analysis or classical data-driven ML methods. \item The sensitivity of various features that indicate a defect may vary considerably under different operating conditions.
-A very thorough and systematic learning stage is typically required to test the sensitivity of these frequencies under any desirable operating condition before they can actually be put into use with the traditional approach. \end{enumerate}
+As a consequence, the calculated frequency may deviate from the real fault frequency and make this manually determined feature less informative of a bearing defect. \item In all rotating machinery, the observed vibration signature will be a sum of contributions from mechanical components in the system; bearing defects, bearing looseness, misalignment of shafts from \eg the motor to the gearbox, imbalances in the rotating parts, or gear-teeth meshing.
+These contributions will interact and the resultant characteristic frequencies can be added or subtracted with a magnitude determined by the sensor location and how mobile each component is, obfuscating the informative frequencies. \item Bearing preload and clearance will affect the eigenfrequencies of the rolling elements and as a result lead to changes in magnitude and a shift in the frequency bands that are excited during the overroling of infant bearing defects.
+Furthermore, changes in temperature can also lead to thermal expansion that affects the contact angle between the roller and the raceway, leading to volatile bearing frequencies. \item Additional factors, such as the quality of lubrication, the roughness of the surface of the rolling element, and changes in surface conformance, do not manifest themselves as characteristic cyclic frequencies, making them difficult to detect with traditional model-based spectral analysis or classical data-driven ML methods. \item The sensitivity of various features that indicate a defect may vary considerably under different operating conditions.
+A very thorough and systematic learning stage is typically required to test the sensitivity of these frequencies under any desirable operating condition before they can actually be put into use with a traditional approach. \end{enumerate}